 - Purchase orders: (including government purchase orders) are accepted.
 Standard payment terms are net 30 days.
 The purchase order can be faxed, mailed or emailed to our attention.
 See our contact information for details on how to reach us.

-- Cheques: You can mail us a cheque along with your order (see contact information, pricing information)
+- Order by Check: You can mail us a check along with your order (see contact information, pricing information)

 Do I get a discount if I buy multiple copies?